 If you would rather run out into traffic than stand up and speak for a minute I totally understand.
 I was that person.
 Well, not really.
 I’d rather not put my life in danger, and neither would you.
 But if it makes you nervous here’s 2 things to keep in mind.
 You need to get passed it.
 Your nervousness is holding you back.
 Not just from speaking.
 It’s a self-confidence issue.
 The only way I found to get passed it, is to do it.
 Over and over again.
 To learn how to run a successful credit repair business you should learn how to be comfortable speaking in front of people.
 Once you do get passed it you’ll feel like a million bucks and your confidence will take a giant step forward.

 And, keep this in mind.
 Most of the people there get nervous too.
 It’s not like you’re the only one.
 If your nervousness shows, so what?
-You can even tell people it’s your first time and that your nervous.
+You can even tell people it’s your first time and that you're nervous.
 They’ll support you.
 Not be critical of you.

-The Importance or Not of Business Cards
+The Importance, or Not of Business Cards

 You’ll also need business cards.
 Now, I rarely have business cards with me.
 It doesn’t phase me when someone asks me for a card and I don’t have one.
 I apologize for not having any and get their card.
 Never forget this.
 You’re not there to hand out cards.
 You’re there to collect other people’s cards!
 You want to be in control of being able to call them on the phone and rekindle the conversation you started with them at the meeting.
-But when you’re new at this and probably nervous to begin with, you don’t need the added pressure of feeling like you’re unprepared without business cards.
+But when you’re new at this and probably nervous you don’t need the added pressure of feeling like you’re unprepared without business cards.

 Here’s another tip.
 Never hand out your card unless you are asked for a card.
 Don’t be that person that runs around handing out their cards.
 Trust me.
 It’s the fastest way to turn off everyone in the room.